wolberlab/OpenMMDL/docs/installation.rst

 **Installation**
 ===============

-This page details how to install openmmdl on your local device.
+This page details how to install **OpenMMDL** on your local device.

 The first step of the installation of **OpenMMDL** on your device consists in the cloning of **OpenMMDL** to your home directory.